 Will my health insurance cover the costs?

-Insurance companies may cover the cost of the office visit and diagnostic testing.
-However, because allergy drops are an off-label use, they may not be covered by insurance, but check with your carrier to be sure.
+Insurance companies may cover the cost of the office visit and diagnostic testing, however, because allergy drops are an off-label use, they may not be covered by insurance; please check with your carrier to be sure.

 Allergy drops do qualify for HSA or Flex Spending reimbursement.
 Most patients agree that the investment in allergy drops is well worth the lasting results and improvement in their quality of life, and the monthly costs are comparable to costs incurred from prescription and injection immunotherapy co-pays.